fgamador/rust-evo/README.md

 # Evo

 Evo aims to simulate evolution of simple digital organisms.
+It still has a long way to go.

 ## Getting Started